Lady Reading Hospital: History

-Later on, the hospital was given into status of District Headquarters hospital with 150 beds and in 1930 it was a 200-bed hospital.
-Brierly Ward was added in 1936 named after Lt Col Sir Charles Brierly Chief Medical Officer of NWFP (IMS) and Inspector General of Civil Hospitals.
-Khan Bahadur Abdul Samad Khan became the first Medical Superintendent of the hospital.
-Muhammad Ayaz Khan was appointed the first Administrator of the hospital in 1973.
-This hospital became affiliated with Khyber Medical College in 1955 with medical, surgical, ENT, Eye and TB wards.
+It was established in 1924 and it is just 200 meters (220 yards) away in the south of the Grand Trunk Road, behind the famous historical Qila Balahisar.
+The famous Masjid Mahabat Khan, Ander Shehr bazaar, Qissa Khwani Bazaar and Khyber Bazaar are across the road from LRH.
+LRH is just outside the historical wall in the jurisdiction of the cantonment board.
+Later on, the hospital was given the status of District Headquarters hospital with 150 beds, and in 1930 it was a 200-bed hospital.
+Brierly Ward was added in 1936, named after Lt.
+Col. Sir Charles Brierly, Chief Medical Officer of NWFP (IMS) and Inspector General of Civil Hospitals.
+Khan Bahadur Abdul Samad Khan became the first medical superintendent of the hospital.
+Muhammad Ayaz Khan was appointed the first administrator of the hospital in 1973.
+This hospital became affiliated with Khyber Medical College in 1955 with medical, surgical, ENT, eye, and TB wards.

 Departments

 The hospital catchment population includes patients from all over the province, erstwhile tribal areas and Afghanistan as well.
-Currently Lady Reading Hospital is serving the largest number of patients in the region having a capacity of 1790+ beds and 33 different Medical Specialties.
+Currently, Lady Reading Hospital is serving the largest number of patients in the region having a capacity of 1790+ beds and 33 different Medical Specialties.